sbiswas2/Bamazon/README.md

 # Bamazon

-node simulation of Amazon using MySQL
+## Project: A simulation of an e-commerce store like Amazon using the node application.